UPDATED July 9, 2020

-Following guidance from the White House, Centers for Disease Control and Prevention, and state and local public health authorities, Lake Mead National Recreation Area is increasing recreational access for pass holders.
+Following guidance from the White House, Centers for Disease Control and Prevention, and state and local public health authorities, Lake Mead National Recreation Area continues to expand recreational access.

 The health and safety of our visitors, employees, volunteers and partners continues to be paramount.
 The CDC has offered guidance